 - The assets of the Austin/Mower County Home Ownership Fund exceeded liabilities by \$616,366 (Net Position).
 This is a decrease of \$6,140 over the net position at the close of 2021. - Current assets increased by \$40,100 primarily as a result of the shift in loan payments (more payments were made than loans issued).
 Current assets consist of cash and cash equivalents, interest receivable, and the current portion of loans receivable. - Long-term assets decreased \$46,671 as more loans were being paid off in 2022 than were issued as noted above.
 Seventeen loans were issued for \$99,700 during 2022.
 This continues a downward trend in our program as housing inventory, price increases, and first mortgage interest rate increases have resulted in fewer applications.
-The loans approved in 2022 were the lowest number approved since 2008. - Net position decreased \$6,140 primarily as a result of the need to increase the allowance for doubtful accounts.
+The 17 loans approved in 2022 were the lowest number approved since 2008. - Net position decreased \$6,140 primarily as a result of the need to increase the allowance for doubtful accounts.

-The following tables summarize the financial position of the Austin/Mower County Home Ownership Fund as of December 31, 2021 and 2020:
+The following charts summarize operating revenues, expenses, and changes in net position of the Austin/Mower County Home Ownership Fund for the years ended December 31, 2023 and 2022: